mbbischoff/website/about.md

 ![Photo of Matthew Bischoff](/assets/matthew.jpg)

 I’m Matthew Bischoff.
-I’m an iOS engineering manager at [Tumblr](https://tumblr.com) where we make apps for creators and their audiences.
+I’m an iOS engineering manager at [Tumblr](https://tumblr.com) where we make software for creators and their audiences.
 By night, I run [Lickability](http://lickability.com), a small software company I founded with my best friends.

 ## Projects